linode/manager/docs/development-guide/01-repository-structure.md

 - constants.ts (package-wide constants, like API_ROOT)
 - index.ts (exports everything from the package)
 - request.ts (the nuts and bolts of making an API request, utilizing axios for XHR requests)
-- types.ts (package-wide TypeScript types and interfaces, like APIError.
+- types.ts (package-wide TypeScript types and interfaces, like APIError)

 The TypeScript files are compiled to the `/lib` directory, and compiled + minified to the root level `index.js`.